vikkitharan/vim_tips_and_tricks/README.md

-# vim tips and tricks

-## Read man page from vim
+## 1. man pages from vim

 Pressing ``K`` from the word (in normal mode) opens the man page for the word.
-But it has disadvantages, like being unable to see the man page and the text, unable to open multi word man page (for example ``man git diff``) or unable to copy text from the man page.
+But being unable to see the man page and the text, unable to open multi-words man page (for example ``man git diff``) or unable to copy text from the man page are some of the disadvantages.

 The **trick** is vim inbuilt plugin called **man**.
 1. First, load the man filetype plugin